-Discover Timber Frame Homes
+Discover Timber Frame Homes by Davis Frame Company

 Timber frame homes are built using a time-honored construction method, resulting in distinctive architectural designs.
 At Davis Frame Company, our beautifully designed and crafted homes combine these old-world construction methods with advanced techniques.
 We provide a wide breadth of uniquely enchanting designs that pay homage to this centuries-old craft of home building.
 We have crafted many timber frame homes that can be found all over the U.S.

 Timber Frame History